tjcdev/ml-cheatsheets/DEEP_LEARNING.md

 - Simple explanations of deep learning models https://lilianweng.github.io/lil-log/2017/06/21/an-overview-of-deep-learning.html
 - Explanations of when to use lots of the deep learning algorithms https://towardsdatascience.com/6-deep-learning-models-10d20afec175

+## Key Concepts

+### Feedforward and Backpropagation

+There is no pure backpropagation or pure feed-forward neural network.

+Backpropagation is algorithm to train (adjust weight) of neural network.
+Input for backpropagation is output_vector, target_output_vector, output is adjusted_weight_vector.
+Backpropagation is a training algorithm consisting of 2 steps: 1) Feed forward the values 2) calculate the error and propagate it back to the earlier layers.
+So to be precise, forward-propagation is part of the backpropagation algorithm but comes before back-propagating.

+Feed-forward is algorithm to calculate output vector from input vector.
+Input for feed-forward is input_vector, output is output_vector.

+When you are training neural network, you need to use both algorithms.

+## Architectures

 ### Convolutional Neural Network

 - Convolutional neural networks, short for “CNN”, is a type of feed-forward artificial neural networks, in which the connectivity pattern between its neurons is inspired by the organization of the visual cortex system.